Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reocon30/index.md

 If sadness, apathy or depression is creeping in, seek professional help if appropriate but also get your hands on our **Contentment** remedial essential oil blend.

 Jasmine is known for improving confidence, promoting optimism and is soothing and euphoric.
 Lemon, spearmint, grapefruit and nutmeg are all uplifting and reviving.
 Myrtle is very relaxing for the nervous system and may combat depression.

-Cedar completes the blend by adding fortifying and calming properties and may help to reduce fear.
+Cypress completes the blend by adding fortifying and grounding properties.

 This 30ml bottle contains 100% pure essential oils.
 Shake well before use.